 I’m not familiar on how you usually hire or need assistants/ interns, but I would love to do my internship with you and see your way of working up close.

-Photography internships are a great way to expand your network of people when you’re not yet in your professional stage of your photography journey.
+Working as a photography assistant is a great way to expand your network of people when you’re not yet in your professional stage of your photography journey.
 Learning form someone who has been in the field for a while and can point you in the right direction.

 Since photographers are mostly freelancers, they also work mainly alone – having a network of like-minded people will help you understand the field and have the support in moving forward.

-How can you find places to intern?
+How can you find locations to work in?